Crockedrabbit79/Violet-Engineering-Up-Portfolio/index.md

 # Big Car
+| **Engineer** | **School** | **Area of Interest** | **Grade** |
+|:--:|:--:|:--:|:--:|
+| Violet | School Without Walls | Mechanical Engineering | Senior
 I am working on a code-powered car that runs off code I made in the Arudino IDE software which works in tandem with the Arduino microcontroller.
 Using instructions I made it so my car is controlled by an IR remote and can drive in different directions based on the remote's output.
 I then looked at LED code and modified it so that while driving in reverse my car has an LED light up a shade of violet.
+I also modifed code for a buzzer to make a noise when the car drives forward.

 This experience has taught me how to code and how to effectively wire components.
-Both of these I've never particularly been good at.
+Both of these I've never particularly been good at but through this program I was able to learn how to do both of these.
 I am going to use this experience to help with my future career in Mechanical Engineering and for one of my favorite hobbies, robotics.
 I can also use my newfound knowledge to help fix any electronics in my home.

-| **Engineer** | **School** | **Area of Interest** | **Grade** |
-|:--:|:--:|:--:|:--:|
-| Violet | School Without Walls | Mechanical Engineering | Senior

 ![Before Modifications](https://live.staticflickr.com/65535/54074489584_2f8bc29afb_n.jpg)